Panama Metro, Panama

 Details of the Panama metro

 The SMP conducted feasibility and route design studies, collectively known as Red Master Panama Metro plan, for the metro project.
 The master plan includes the construction of four metro rail lines and a tram covering the city of Panama.
 It is expected to be fully operational by 2035.

-Line 1 is under construction and Line 2 is expected to be completed by 2017.
+Line 1 has been completed and Line 2 is expected to be completed by 2017.
 Feasibility studies for Line 3 are currently underway, while Line 4 is currently in the planning stage.

 Panama Metro routes and construction details

-Line 1 will be 13.7km long with 12 stations, including seven underground stations and five elevated stations.
+Line 1 is 13.7km long with 12 stations, including seven underground stations and five elevated stations.
 The stations include 12 de Octubre, F. de Córdoba, Vía Argentina, Iglesia El Carmen, Marañon, Curundú, Plaza 5 de Mayo, Pan de Azúcar, San Miguelito, and Pueblo Nuevo.

-Line 1 will include the construction of 7.3km of tunnels, 1.5km of trenches and 4.9km of viaducts.
+Line 1 included the construction of 7.3km of tunnels, 1.5km of trenches and 4.9km of viaducts.